 James Hardie® Cladding

-James Hardie HardiePlank® cladding is a colourful and versatile weatherboard that offers the texture and natural beauty of timber while delivering the maintenance-free durability of fibre cement.
-It can be installed horizontally, vertically or diagonally, providing full freedom and flexibility to create any design, and making it particularly ideal for multi-dwelling developments or regionally clad traditional styles.
+HardiePlank® cladding is a versatile weatherboard that offers the texture and natural beauty of timber whilst delivering the maintenance-free durability of fibre cement.

 - Product Details